 Does the Reformation matter?
 As long as the authority of Scripture, the priority of grace and the necessity of faith matter – then yes, the Reformation matters.

 David Guretzki of Ottawa is the EFC’s executive vice-president and resident theologian.
+Read more articles like these with a subscription to the EFC magazine Faith Today.

 Image of Martin Luther from JPV Archives